-In a medium saucepan mix together amaranth seeds, salt and water.
-Bring it to boil, and cook for about 10 minutes on a low heat.
+In a medium saucepan mix together amaranth seeds, salt, and water.
+Bring it to boil, and cook for about 10 minutes on low heat.
 Turn off the heat and let the mixture soak on the switched-off plate.

 In a small bowl stir yeast and honey into the water and put it aside for 15 minutes.

 Mix the flours and salt in a bowl, made a mold and pour the yeast mixture in.
 Stir the flours and yeast together.
 Cover the bowl with a damp towel and let the dough rest for 15 minutes.

 Stir milk, butter into cooked amaranth and add it to the dough. using an electric mixer fitted with the dough hook knead the dough for about 5 minutes.
 Cover the bowl with a damp towel and let the dough rest until doubled in volume.

 In a lightly floured surface form the dough to a ball, then put it on a baking sheet.
 Let it rest for 10 minutes.
 For the decoration, you can insert a drinking glass in the middle of the ball, cut the loaf with a very sharp knife radial 8 times, remove the glass.